DBS checked cameraman ensuring safe working practices

 DBS checked cameraman and videographer

 My current DBS certificate and the reference number is available to view upon request by any clients requiring further validation.
-The DBS check included the submission of 3 forms of identification to confirm my name, date of birth and current address and Information on my home address details for the last 5 years.
+The DBS check included the submission of 3 forms of identification.
+These confirmed my name, date of birth and information on my home address details for the last five years.